ethanchewy/PythonBuddy/README.md

   ```
   python --version
   ```
   If you don't use Python Python 3.7.6, some Python libraries that PythonBuddy relies on **may not work**.
-Please refer to this documentation for figuring out how to create a specific version of Python via vitualenv via this StackOverflow [post](https://stackoverflow.com/a/39713544).
+Please refer to this documentation for figuring out how to create a specific version of Python via virtualenv via this StackOverflow [post](https://stackoverflow.com/a/39713544).

 5) Pipe requirements to venv folder:
   ```